bgeorgios/RRIr/getSIV/getSIV.md

-The script *getSIV.R* can be used to first retrieve hourly rainfall data with a 4-km spatial resolution (Stage IV) across the US, and then prepare a ***rain.dat*** for to be used in the RRI simulation.
+The script *getSIV.R* can be used to first retrieve multi-sensor (gauges+radar) hourly rainfall data with a 4-km spatial resolution (Stage IV) across the US, and then prepare a ***rain.dat*** file to be used in the RRI simulation.
+The user has to input the year, the month, and the name code of the respective River Forecast Center (RFC) from which they request data.